Littlehead27/chineseocr/README.md

 # _______________________
 一下是本人两个周来复现本项目的心得体会
-'[libprotobuf FATAL google/protobuf/stubs/common.cc:61] This program requires version 3.3.0 of the Protocol Buffer runtime library, but the installed version is 2.6.1.
+'''[libprotobuf FATAL google/protobuf/stubs/common.cc:61] This program requires version 3.3.0 of the Protocol Buffer runtime library, but the installed version is 2.6.1.
 Please update your library.
 If you compiled the program yourself, make sure that your headers are from the same version of Protocol Buffers as your link-time library.
 (Version verification failed in "google/protobuf/descriptor.pb.cc".) terminate called after throwing an instance of 'google::protobuf::FatalException' what(): This program requires version 3.3.0 of the Protocol Buffer runtime library, but the installed version is 2.6.1.
 Please update your library.
 If you compiled the program yourself, make sure that your headers are from the same version of Protocol Buffers as your link-time library.
-(Version verification failed in "google/protobuf/descriptor.pb.cc".)'
+(Version verification failed in "google/protobuf/descriptor.pb.cc".)'''

 出现以上的错，重新TensorFlow 先
 * pip uninstall tensorboard tensorflow-estimator tensorflow-gpu 在重新装  pip install tensorflow-gpu==1.13.1  -i https://pypi.tuna.tsinghua.edu.cn/simple/

-'>>> import tensorflow as tf
+'''>>> import tensorflow as tf
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
   File "/home/zengyj/.conda/envs/chineseocr/lib/python3.6/site-packages/tensorflow/__init__.py", line 24,